trec-product-search/trec-product-search.github.io/recommendations.md

 ## Task Definition and Query Data

 The “query” data will consist of a set of requests for related product recommendations.
 Each request contains a single Amazon product ID (the *reference item*).
 For each reference item, the system should produce (and teams submit) **three** output lists:

 1. A ranked list of 100 related items, with an annotation as to whether they are complementary or substitute.
 This will be used to generate deeper pools for evaluation.
 2. A list of 10 **Top Complementary** items.
 3. A list of 10 **Top Substitute** items.

-The query data will be in a TSV file with 2 columns (query ID and product ID).
-Output data should be a TSV file in the 6-column TREC runs format (qid, iter, product, rank, score, runID), with QIDs derived from the input QIDs (for input query 3, the outputs should be recorded as qids 3R, 3C, and 3S).
-The training data above provides qrels for the `C` and `S` subtasks.

 Participant solutions are not restricted to the training data we provide — it is acceptable to enrich the track data with additional data sources such as the Amazon Review datasets for training or model operation.

+### Query Format

+The query data will be in a CSV file with 3 columns: query ID, product ID (ASIN), and the product title.

+### Run Format

+Submitted runs should be in the 6-column TREC runs format (TSV with columns `qid`, `iter`, `product`, `rank`, `score`, `runID`), with QIDs derived from the input QIDs.
+Specifically, for input query 3, the outputs should be recorded as qids 3R, 3C, and 3S.

 ## Annotation and Relevance